ManarSalem/MemoryGame/README.md

 # Memory Game

-Memory Game is a complete browser-based card matching game.
-If you want to play, [click here](https://manarsalem.github.io/MemoryGame/).
+Memory Game is a complete browser-based card matching game (also known as Concentration).
+But this isn’t just any memory game!
+It’s a shnazzy, well-designed, feature-packed memory game!